The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \exp\left(x\right) \approx 1 + x, & {} & \sinh\left(x\right) \approx x, & {} & \cosh\left(x\right) \approx 1, & {} & \tanh\left(x\right) \approx x,\\ \sin\left(x\right) \approx x, & {} & \cos\left(x\right) \approx 1, & {} & \tan\left(x\right) \approx x. \end{align} \]

-Let $p\left(x\right) = \sum_{n = 0}^{\infty}a_nx^n$ be a power series $\mathbb{C}\to\mathbb{C}$ with $p\left(x\right) = 0$ for all $x\in \mathbb{C}$, then $a_n = 0$ already holds for all $n\in\mathbb{N}$.
-This should first be seen by proving by contradiction for a polynomial, i.e. for a terminating power series.
-So assume that $a_n = 0$ for all $N < n \in \mathbb{N}$ and further assume that $a_N \not = 0$.
-For $\left|x\right|\to\infty$ every polynomial diverges, since polynomials are continuous there is in particular a $b \in \mathbb{R}$ with $b > 0$ and $\left|p\left(x\right)\right| > 0$ for all $x \in \mathbb{C}$ with $\left|x\right| > b$ contradicts the assumption.
-Thus the statement for polynomials is shown.
+Let $p\left(x\right) = \sum_{n = 0}^{\infty}a_nx^n$ be a power series $\mathbb{C}\to\mathbb{C}$ with $p\left(x\right) = 0$ for all $x\in \mathbb{C}$; then $a_n = 0$ already holds for all $n\in\mathbb{N}$.
+This is first shown for a polynomial, i.e. for a terminating power series, by contradiction.
+So assume that $a_n = 0$ for all $N < n \in \mathbb{N}$ and further that $a_N \not = 0$.
+As $\left|x\right|\to\infty$, every polynomial diverges; since polynomials are continuous, there exists in particular a $b \in \mathbb{R}$ with $b > 0$ and $\left|p\left(x\right)\right| > 0$ for all $x \in \mathbb{C}$ with $\left|x\right| > b$, contradicting the assumption.
+Thus the statement is shown for polynomials.

 \[ \begin{align} \int_{a<0}^{b>0}\delta\left(x\right)f\left(x\right)dx = f\left(0\right) \end{align} \]

-\[ \begin{align} \lim_{t\to \infty}\frac{4\sin^2\left(\frac{\Omega t}{2}\right)}{\Omega ^2t} = 2\pi\delta\left(\Omega\right)\tag{A.83}\label{eq:delta_distribution_prop_1}. \end{align} \]
+\[ \begin{align} \lim_{t\to \infty}\frac{4\sin^2\left(\frac{\Omega t}{2}\right)}{\Omega ^2t} = 2\pi\delta\left(\Omega\right)\tag{A.85}\label{eq:delta_distribution_prop_1}. \end{align} \]

-According to [19] the following applies
+According to [19], the following holds

-\[ \begin{align} \delta\left(x - x_0\right) = \frac{1}{2\pi}\int_{-\infty}^{\infty}\exp\left(ik\left(x - x_0\right)\right)dk\tag{A.84}\label{eq:delta_distribution_prop_2}. \end{align} \]
+\[ \begin{align} \delta\left(x - x_0\right) = \frac{1}{2\pi}\int_{-\infty}^{\infty}\exp\left(ik\left(x - x_0\right)\right)dk\tag{A.86}\label{eq:delta_distribution_prop_2}. \end{align} \]

 Let $f, g:\mathbb{R}\to\mathbb{R}$ be Riemann integrable.
-Then the product rule applies
+Then, by the product rule,

 \[ \begin{align} \left(fg\right)' &= f'g + fg'\Leftrightarrow fg = \int f'gdx + \int fg'dx\Leftrightarrow \int f'gdx = fg - \int fg'dx. \end{align} \]